K4liber/consistent_importing/README.md

 ## Outline

-1. Why do we care?
+I. Why do we care?
 (1 minute)

-- Consistency: not repeating same questions in CRs
+1. Consistency: not repeating same questions in CRs
-- Can imports structure impact project architecture?
+2. Can imports structure impact project architecture?
+    - Is there something more in the proper importing than just a consistency?

-2. Creating a modular structure (10 minutes)
+II.
+Creating a modular structure (10 minutes)

-- Python module
+1. Python module
     - Any python file (`.py`) is a module

 "If you quit from the Python interpreter and enter it again, the definitions you have made (functions and variables) are lost.
 Therefore, if you want to write a somewhat longer program, you are better off using a text editor to prepare the input for the interpreter and running it with that file as input instead.
 This is known as creating a script.